Why There Is a Minimum Size Gas Bottle for Each Situation

 Why You Need a Larger Gas Bottle

-For larger household applications like hot water systems, ovens, and heating, your gas demand may exceed what smaller bottles can supply.
+For larger household applications like gas hot water systems, ovens, and heating, your gas demand may exceed what smaller bottles can supply.
 For example:

 -